mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 ### Round 1: Strong Style Navigating
 #### Objectives
-- As a NAVIGATOR practice finding solutions, speaking to the group, giving instructions to DRIVER, asking for help
+- As a NAVIGATOR practice finding solutions, speaking to the group, giving instructions to DRIVER, asking for help, listening
 - As a DRIVER practice listening, following NAVIGATOR instructions, asking for help
 - As a MOB practice listening, being patient, responding to NAVIGATOR, finding solutions
 #### Constraints